Sea buckthorn: benefits, dosage, contraindications

 ✪✪✪✪✪

-A preliminary clinical study on individuals with photo-induced facial damage and severe fine wrinkles examined the effects of a specific combined product (GliSODin Skin Nutrients Advanced Anti-Aging Formula, Isocell North America Inc.).
-Taken as a capsule three times daily for 90 days, in addition to topical application of 0.1% tazarotene cream, this treatment improved the appearance of wrinkles, hyperpigmentation, and sun damage compared with the use of tazarotene cream alone.
-Each dose of three capsules contains 200 mg of sea buckthorn berry oil, 600 mg of krill oil, 10 mg of zinc, 400 IU of vitamin D, 100 mg of cocoa bean extract, 30 mg of hyaluronic acid, 30 mg of red clover flower isoflavones, and 500 mg of melon extract (SOD).
+Preliminary clinical research on individuals with photo-induced facial damage and severe fine wrinkles examined the effects of a specific combination product (GliSODin Skin Nutrients Advanced Anti-Aging Formula, Isocell North America Inc.).
+Taken as a capsule three times daily for 90 days, in addition to the application of 0.1% tazarotene cream, this treatment improved the appearance of wrinkles, hyperpigmentation, and sun damage compared with the use of tazarotene cream alone.
+Each three-capsule dose contains 200 mg of sea buckthorn berry oil, 600 mg of krill oil, 10 mg of zinc, 400 IU of vitamin D, 100 mg of cocoa bean extract, 30 mg of hyaluronic acid, 30 mg of red clover flower isoflavones, and 500 mg of melon extract (SOD).

 Posologie